 You can search for the specific procedure in the town you select as your future home.
 Every “préfecture” (district under authority) has a slightly different procedure.
 Be patient as, with every bureaucracy, it might take time.

-Life in France
+Driving in France after Brexit

 The cost of living in Paris is roughly 3% cheaper than living in London.
 That is not a meaningful difference at first glance.
 A percentage of that sort can easily shift over a month.
 So let’s check some prices.
 You can calculate your own cost of living in France.

-Food Prices in France
+Food prices in France

-The essentials on the table such as bread, milk, eggs, chicken and fish are not ridiculously expensive.
+A traditional baguette from a well-established bakery costs around €1 / £0.86.
+The essentials on the table, such as bread, milk, eggs, chicken and fish, are not expensive.
 Even when you compare the prices with the minimum wage.

 Food Prices Euro / Pound